 In-depth Study: Two Universal Goals.

-The in-depth project is the TALONS’ program final pillar of the school year.
+The in-depth project is one of the TALONS Program’s final, large component of the school year, in addition to the May Adventure Trip.
 The in-depth project has two main goals:

 1. Know something about everything and everything about something.

 In school you are usually taught about many subjects.
 In this project, the goal is to learn a great deal about one field of activity, usually not available in a school setting.

 2. Learn what others tell you is important and learn what you decide is important.